Alonso-del-Arte/chess/doc/Variants.md

 you win the game.

 Therefore, castling is generally advantageous in Fog of War, much more so than in regular chess.
-Safely ensconsed behind a shield of pawns with a rook at your king's side, the only way your opponent can learn your castling status is with a very reckless move.
+Safely ensconced behind a shield of pawns with a rook at your king's side, the only way your opponent can learn your castling status might be with a potentially pointless sacrifice.

 This variant is also called "dark chess."
 It is closely related to **Kriegspiel**, which was played long before anyone thought of using computers